-6. Storage facilities shall be provided for the protection of food and other refreshments from exposure to substances or preparations containing lead, e.g. in the form of vapour, smoke, aerosols or dust particles.
+- 6. Storage facilities shall be pro- vided for the protection of food and other refreshments from exposure to substances or preparations containing lead, e.g. in the form of vapour, smoke, aerosols or dust particles. - 7.
+In no case may the reduction in lead pollution at the workplace be allowed to cause an increase in environmental pollution in the vicinity of the factory.

-- Member States shall ensure that workers exposed to a risk of absorption of lead at work and their representatives are informed of: - the potential risks to their health due to lead exposure - the proclautions to be taken - the importance of complying with the technical and medical requirements. - Female workers shall, in particular, be informed of the potential health risk presented by lead exposure during the early months of pregnancy.
+- Member States shall ensure that workers exposed to a risk of absorption of lead at work and their representatives are informed of: - the potential risks to their health due to lead exposure - the precautions to be taken - the importance of complying with the technical and medical requirements. - Female workers shall, in particular, be informed of the potential health risk presented by lead exposure during the early months of pregnancy.